RoshniAnna/NeuRIPS_Data_DN_Detection/README.md

 # PowerBench

-**PowerBench** is a comprehensive benchmark suite for evaluating machine learning methods on resilience tasks in power distribution networks.
-It includes structured datasets and standardized evaluation scenarios for:
+**PowerBench** is a comprehensive benchmark suite for evaluating machine learning methods on resilience oriented grid-monitoring and security tasks in power distribution networks.
+It includes structured datasets generated synthetically using distribution network models in OpenDSS and standardized evaluation scenarios for:

 - Line Failure Detection
 - Cyberattack Detection
 - State Estimation

-Each dataset is organized by task type and IEEE test feeder (34-bus, 123-bus, 8500-node).
+Each dataset is organized by task type and IEEE test feeders (34-bus, 123-bus, 8500-node).

 ---